- National Teams

 Hoopsfix was officially launched January 1st 2010.
-In the 2 years it has existed, its traffic has grown to 30,000 unique visitors a month, with over 9000 subscribers across all platforms and has had articles or videos featured online at ESPN (TV broadcast aswell), BBC South East (TV), Sports Illustrated, SLAM Online, Dime Magazine, World Star Hip Hop and in the Wall Street Journal to name a few.
+Since then, its traffic has grown to 30,000 unique visitors a month, with over 9000 subscribers across all platforms and has had articles or videos featured online at ESPN (TV broadcast aswell), BBC South East (TV), Sports Illustrated, SLAM Online, Dime Magazine, World Star Hip Hop and in the Wall Street Journal to name a few.

 Hoopsfix has become the number one authority online for British basketball, followed by not only British basketball fans and players but a number of other international basketball websites and writers.
 With a focus on, but not limited to, British basketball prospects, you will find daily news, video, article, interview and feature updates, giving UK hoops junkies a daily fix of British basketball.

 My name is Sam Neter and I am the man behind Hoopsfix.
-Brought up on the courts of Eastbourne, East Sussex, playing for the now defunct South Coast Dreams in the Local league, I moved up to London in 2005 to study at Brunel University playing for the 2nd team throughout my 3 years there (making an appearance for the 1st’s at BUSA Finals ’08).
+Now considered a British basketball journalist, I was brought up on the courts of Eastbourne, East Sussex, playing for the now defunct South Coast Dreams in the Local league, before moving up to London in 2005 to study at Brunel University playing for the 2nd team throughout my 3 years there (making an appearance for the 1st’s at BUSA Finals ’08).

 As you can see, it got to the point I realised I was probably better off the court than on it!

 As anyone who has ever stepped foot on a British basketball court knows, coverage of the Basketball scene in the U.K. is almost non-existent.
 With Hoopsfix I am trying to change all of that, and hope that by the time I’m done the coverage and exposure the game gets in this country will have permanently changed for the better.

 I started the website under the name Ball Don’t Brawl in late 2009 with slightly different plans for it, but I quickly realised what a need there was for something like that of which Hoopsfix is today.